 Breastfeeding is an important public health issue that affects the health of infants and mothers.
 The United States Department of Health and Human Services has identified breastfeeding as a high priority health objective for the nation for the Year 2010.
-Healthy People Objectives are that at least 75 percent of women will initiate breastfeeding, 50 percent of those will breastfeed until the infant is six months old, and at least 25 percent will continue breastfeeding for one year.
+Healthy People Objectives include that at least 75 percent of women will initiate breastfeeding, 50 percent of those will breastfeed until the infant is six months old, and at least 25 percent will continue breastfeeding for one year.
+According to the CDC "Breastfeeding Report Card," the United States has now met the national objective for breastfeeding initiation.
+However, rates of breastfeeding at six and twelve months and exclusive rate objectives have not been achieved.
 The American Academy of Pediatrics recommends breastfeeding for at least one year and beyond.
 The Alabama Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) supports and promotes breastfeeding as the preferred method of infant feeding.

 Research indicates that there are multiple health benefits for babies and mothers.
 Human milk provides infants with immunological protection against a variety of chronic illnesses and changes to meet the growing infant's nutritional needs.
-Infants who are breastfed have reduced incidence and severity of ear infections, pneumonia, diarrhea, urinary tract infections and necrotizing enterocolitis.
-Studies have shown that infants who are breastfed are less likely to develop diabetes mellitus, obesity, Celiac Disease, asthma, allergies, and SIDS.
+Infants who are breastfed have reduced incidence and severity of ear infections, pneumonia, diarrhea, urinary tract infections and necrotizing enterocolitis (NEC).
+Studies have shown that infants who are breastfed are less likely to develop diabetes mellitus, obesity, Celiac Disease, asthma, allergies, and Sudden Infant Death Syndrome (SIDS).
 Osteoporosis is reduced in mothers who breastfeed.
 Research indicates that breast, uterine and ovarian cancers are also reduced.

 The WIC Breastfeeding Peer Counselor Program continues to provide support and breastfeeding information to pregnant and postpartum mothers.
 The program employs present or former WIC participants who have breastfed their infants for at least six months.
-Currently, there are seven peer counseling sites.
+Expansion of the Peer Counselor Program resulted in the addition of six sites.
+Currently, there are thirteen peer counseling sites.
 Research indicates that Breastfeeding Peer Counselor Programs help increase breastfeeding rates.
 Alabama WIC Program breastfeeding rates have consistently increased.

 ADPH and WIC celebrated August as Breastfeeding Awareness Month.
-The theme chosen this year by the World Alliance for Breastfeeding Action is "Breastfeeding: A Vital Emergency Response: Are You Ready?"
-The theme focuses on the importance of supporting breastfeeding before, during and after an emergency happens.
+The theme chosen this year by the World Alliance for Breastfeeding Action is "Breastfeeding: Just Ten Steps!
+The Baby Friendly Way."
+The theme focuses on the importance of supportive pathways enabling women to achieve their breastfeeding goals.
 Many clinics held special receptions for their prenatal and breastfeeding mothers.
 Additionally, incentive items with breastfeeding messages were provided statewide to promote and encourage breastfeeding in WIC.